 Welcome to my class.
 I am so excited to be teaching at GMS.
 Go MAVS!
-This year I am teaching 7th grade science, 8th grade science and STEM.
+This year I am teaching 7th grade science.
 Middle School is a busy and exciting journey full of new experiences.
 Consequently, parents and students, please visit my website on a regular basis to stay up to date on what is happening in class, especially in the event of an absence.

 ABOUT THE TEACHER

 I grew up in an Air Force family, consequently I have lived in many places all across the US.
-Until recently, I made my home in Oklahoma where I met my husband of 21 years.
+Until recently, I made my home in Oklahoma where I met my husband of 22 years.
 We have two daughters.
 Our oldest is out of school and is working toward becoming a photographer.
-Our youngest is also at GMS this year as a 6th grader.
+Our youngest is also at GMS this year as a 7th grader!
 I graduated from the University of Science and Arts of Oklahoma with a B.S. in Natural Science, a minor in Liberal Arts and my teaching credentials.
-In my free time, I enjoy spending time with my family, playing board games, swimming and traveling.
+In my free time, I enjoy spending time with my family, playing board games, and traveling.
 I am looking forward to a great year at GMS.
-Please feel free to email me if you have any questions.
+Please feel free to email me at mlane@ madison-schools.com if you have any questions.

 - Homework is checked for completion and sometimes accuracy and must be turned in on time.
 Five points will be deducted for each day the assignment is turned in late.
 Homework will count as a minor grade.

 - Quizzes will be given throughout a unit in order to gage student’s understanding of the material.
 Pop quizzes may also be given throughout the unit.
 Quizzes will count as a minor grade.

 - Tests will be given at the completion of a unit.
 Please check my webpage for test dates.
 The tests will be counted as a major grade.
 The best way to help your child prepare for tests is to review the material daily.
 This can be accomplished by having them explain what was discussed/worked on in class.
 Please ask your child lots of questions.
 The more details they recall the better.